jamesaud/poker-genetic-algorithem/README.md

 >docker build --tag poker .

+The command above builds the docker image.

 >docker run -it -v $(pwd):/code --name pokerplayer poker /bin/bash

+The command above will put you inside a vm, and will mount your current directory into it.
+Now you can edit files on your local machine while you run commands in docker.

 To enter your docker vm, type:
 >docker exec -it pokerplayer /bin/bash